Golden Globe Award for Best Actress – Miniseries or Television Film

 The Golden Globe Award for Best Actress – Miniseries or Television Film or Best Actress – Miniseries or Motion Picture Made for Television is a Golden Globe Award presented annually by the Hollywood Foreign Press Association (HFPA).

 It is given in honor of an actress who has delivered an outstanding performance in a leading role on a miniseries or motion picture made for television for the calendar year.
 The award was first presented at the 39th Golden Globe Awards on January 30, 1982, to Jane Seymour, for her performance in East of Eden (1981).
 Performances by actresses in a miniseries or television film were originally awarded in the Best Actress – Television Series Drama category, before the creation of this category.

 Since its inception, the award has been given to 34 actresses.
-Jodie Foster is the current recipient of the award, for her performance in True Detective: Night Country (2024).
-Ann-Margret, Judy Davis, and Helen Mirren and Kate Winslet have won the most awards in the category, winning two times.
+Michelle Williams is the current recipient of the award, for her performance in Dying for Sex (2025).
+Ann-Margret, Judy Davis, Helen Mirren, Michelle Williams, and Kate Winslet have won the most awards in the category, winning two times.
 Jessica Lange and Mirren have been nominated for the award on eight occasions, the most for the category.